 Q: Are the tulips blooming yet?
 When is the best time to view the tulips?

 A: Mother Nature decides on the exact dates for tulips to bloom.
-Keep an eye on the Bloom Map and follow us on Facebook for updates!
+Keep an eye on the Bloom Map and follow us on Facebook and Instagram for updates!
 The Tulip Festival runs the entire month of April.
 The least crowded times are weekdays early morning and late afternoon.
 Weekends are busy – your best experience will be booking a Lodging Option in Skagit Valley and driving by the fields in the early morning or late afternoon.

-Q: I would like to start planning my trip for the Skagit Valley Tulip Festival – Where is a list of events?
+Q: I would like to start planning my trip to the Skagit Valley Tulip Festival – Where is a list of events?

 Q: How much does it cost to go to the Tulip Festival?